alexchristy/WazUnit/README.md

 **Attributes:**

+* `test_desc`: This field is here for you to describe the test.
+It will be used for log output when tests fail.
 * `rule_id`: This defines the rule number the log should trigger as in Wazuh.
 * `rule_level`: This is the level of the alert that should be generated from the log.
 * `format`: This defines the format of the log.
 (Ex: `syslog`, `auditd`, etc.)
 * `description`: This is the message that should created by the alert.
+* `predecoder`: (OPTIONAL) This is a dictionary of key-value pairs to check the predecoder output for.
+* `decoder`: (OPTIONAL) This is a dictionary of key-value pairs to check the decoder output for.
 * `log_file`: This is the path to the file that has the raw log content to send to Wazuh.
 (Log must be on a single line)